 Some would say I belabor the point.
 I won't necessarily argue that.
 But I wont change, regardless.
 I believe it's a critical element of the modern boxing business that should be exposed and examined.

-Can the game thrive with it's best known, and most talented participants performing so infrequently?
+Can the game thrive with its best known, and most talented participants performing so infrequently?
 Or does it even matter?

 Naoki Fukuda/Top Rank